ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 - How we should start thinking about Deployments and Services

-Before we begin, a little something about myself: before learning Kubernetes, I'm already familiar with container tools such as Docker or docker-compose.
+Before we begin, a little something about myself: before learning Kubernetes, I'm already familiar with container tools such as Docker and docker-compose.
 I've built simple web applications before and deployed them to platforms like [Heroku](https://www.heroku.com/) or [App Engine](https://cloud.google.com/appengine/) so I kinda get the idea of "putting something in the internet."
 Perhaps this has affected my learning trajectory for k8s, and might be different for you or your team.

-Lastly, this is not a tutorial about Deployments and Services.
-I may be explaining these concepts along the way, but I might pull-in some Kubernetes concepts here and there.
+Lastly, this is not a tutorial about Deployments & Services nor Kubernetes as a whole. **Here, I'll try to be reflective but informative.** I may be explaining some terminologies along the way, but will pull-in Kubernetes concepts here and there.

 ## <a name="pods-or-nodes"/> Why starting with Pods or Nodes didn't help me